markab4/Grocery-List-Manager/Design-Team/design-discussion.md

 \- ItemType should be a separate class to eliminate repetition.<br>
 <br>
 \+ Simple and easy to understand.<br>
-\+ ItemQuantity is implemented in the List class and allowed for an extended discussion.<br>
-   of the subject for the final design.<br>
+\+ ItemQuantity is implemented in the List class and allowed for an extended discussion of the subject for the final design.<br>

 ## Team Design